 A wild start for a new administration

-The ceremony and Trump's address afterward will be followed by executive orders that may include detaining and deporting thousands undocumented workers across the country.
+The ceremony and Trump's address afterward will be followed by executive orders that may include detaining and deporting thousands of undocumented workers across the country.

 But there's more.
 Reuters reported this past week that Germany's U.S. ambassador has warned his government that the incoming administration wants to rob law enforcement and media of their independence and hand big tech companies "co-governing power."

 There is a counterpoint to all this: Donald Trump sees the stock market as his daily report card.
-And many analysts believe that, stocks will tumble if his administration comes across as too rash.
+And many analysts believe that stocks will tumble if his administration comes across as too rash.
 So, they believe pronouncements may be more bluster than anything else.

 Electricity generator Vistra Energy (VST) , up 24%.